metabase/metabase/docs/operations-guide/running-metabase-on-docker.md

 ### Launching Metabase on a new container

-Here's a quick one-liner to get you off the ground:
+Here's a quick one-liner to get you off the ground (please note, we recommend further configuration for production deployments below):

     docker run -d -p 3000:3000 --name metabase metabase/metabase